New Hampshire

 • United States passport or passcard;

-• NH student ID card (see more information below);
+• NH student ID card (learn more about the specific student ID rules here);

 • A photo ID not mentioned above, but determined to be legitimate by the moderator, supervisors of the checklist, or clerk of a town, ward or city.